 Born and raised in Pittsburg, Kansas, Julian Davis is a test case for the modern era; everything he knows about playing instruments, he learned from YouTube.
-Self-taught, with help, he picked up the guitar when he was four, and in the last two years has learned the mandolin.
+Self-taught, with help, he picked up the guitar when he was four, and in the last three years has learned the mandolin.
 From a young age he was drawn to the electricity of the stage, and the artistry that musicians wield while conducting a crowd.
 He recalls meeting Jack White when he was twelve, in Nashville, TN.
 The onstage persona of the musician was so engaging and electric, Julian knew that was the sort of performer he wanted to be.

 Julian wasted no time once out of school, immediately hitting the road with guitar and mandolin in tow.
 He traveled for a year with a band, and struck out on his own afterwards.
 From coast to coast and border to border, Julian puts his energy towards perfecting his craft and delivering joy, one song at a time.
 There’s nowhere he’d rather be than onstage, singing to a crowd.